David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### Doctrine of the Steel Sundering

 **When:** Whenever the Bull Centaur wins a fight and deals at least 1 damage.
-**Effect:** The centaur deals no damage, but destroy any armor the enemy figure is using.
-If the figure is using Heavy Armor, it’s armor is reduced by 2\.
-If it’s using light armor, it’s armor is reduced by 1, until the end of the game.
+**Effect:** The centaur deals no damage, but destroy any armour the enemy figure is using.
+If the figure is using Heavy armour, it’s armour is reduced by 2\.
+If it’s using light armour, it’s armour is reduced by 1, until the end of the game.

 ### Doctrine of the Blade Eater